-Effective January 31, 2005 the Company amended the terms of the convertible notes payable to extend the maturity to April 28, 2006, reduce the conversion price from \$0.60 to \$0.30 and to reduce the warrant exercise price from \$0.66 to \$0.30 for the period to December 31, 2005 and to \$0.50 for the remainder of the original warrant term.
-In addition the term of the warrants will be extended for a period of greater than the original two years up to a maximum of ten years dependent on the Company obtaining specified listing status of the Company's common stock as per the amending agreement.
-As at the date of this modification, the Company estimated the fair value of the modified convertible promissory notes to be \$435,000 based on an estimated fair value interest rate on debt with comparable risk profiles of 20%.
+Effective January 31, 2005 the company amended the terms of the convertible notes payable to extend the maturity to April 28, 2006, reduce the conversion price from \$0.60 to \$0.30 and to reduce the warrant exercise price from \$0.66 to \$0.30 for the period to December 31, 2005 and to \$0.50 for the remainder of the original warrant term.
+In addition the term of the warrants will be extended for a period of greater than the original two years up to a maximum of ten years dependent on the company obtaining specified listing status of the company's common stock as per the amending agreement.
+As at the date of this modification, the company estimated the fair value of the modified convertible promissory notes to be \$435,000 based on an estimated fair value interest rate on debt with comparable risk profiles of 20%.
 As a result, the fair value of the equity component of this modified instrument (being the amended common stock purchase warrants) was estimated to be \$46,250.
-The Company will record a further interest expense over the amended term of the notes of \$65,000 resulting from the difference between the stated and fair value interest rates such that the carrying value of the notes will be increased to the face value of \$500,000 at maturity.
-To March 31, 2005 a further interest expense of \$8,667 has been accrued resulting in a carrying value of the notes of \$443,667.
+The company will record a further interest expense over the amended term of the notes of \$65,000 resulting from the difference between the stated and fair value interest rates such that the carrying value of the notes will be increased to the face value of \$500,000 at maturity.
+To June 30, 2005 a further interest expense of \$21,667 has been accrued resulting in a carrying value of the notes of \$456,667.

-NOTE 6 -RELATED PARTY TRANSACTIONS
+NOTE 6 - RELATED PARTY TRANSACTIONS

-During 2004 the Company entered into an agreement with the Company's new Chief Financial Officer ("CFO").
+During 2004 the company entered into an agreement with the company's new Chief Financial Officer ("CFO").
 Under the terms of the agreement the CFO will be paid a total of CAN\$5,000 per month for twelve months ending May 21, 2005.
-In addition, in connection with this agreement the Company granted the CFO 100,000 stock options as described in Note 7.
+In addition, in connection with this agreement the company granted the CFO 100,000 stock options as described in Note 7.
+The company has continued to engage the services of the CFO on a month to month basis at a rate of CAN \$5,000 per month.

-The Company entered into a new consulting agreement with Dr. Jefferies for a term ending December 31, 2007 at an amount of CAN\$10,000 per month to December 31, 2007.
-The Company has also agreed to grant to Dr. Jefferies options to acquire up to 2,500,000 shares of the Company's common stock at a price to be determined, subject to further approvals.
-In addition, Dr. Jefferies has agreed to settle all amounts due from the Company totalling \$92,200 in exchange for 452,100 shares of the Company's common stock.
+The company entered into a new consulting agreement with Dr. Jefferies for a term ending December 31, 2007 at an amount of CAN\$10,000 per month to December 31, 2007.
+The company has also agreed to grant to Dr. Jefferies options to acquire up to 2,500,000 shares of the company's common stock at a price to be determined, subject to further approvals.
+In addition, Dr. Jefferies has agreed to settle all amounts due from the company totalling \$92,200 in exchange for 452,100 shares of the company's common stock.
 To date, the shares have not been issued and no gain or loss will be recorded in connection with this settlement until completed.

-NOTE 6 -RELATED PARTY TRANSACTIONS (cont'd)
+NOTE 6 - RELATED PARTY TRANSACTIONS (continued)